yegoncollins/yegoncollins/README.md

 <h3> 👨🏻‍💻 &nbsp;About </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software to provide solutions and quick hacks.
-- 🎓 &nbsp; Completed Bachelor of Computer Science at Kabarak University.
-- 💼 &nbsp; Working as a Freelance Software Developer.
+- 💼 &nbsp; Software Developer.
-- 🌱 &nbsp; Learning more about Web Development, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Web Development, Systems Design, and Databases

 <h3> 🛠 &nbsp;Tech Stack</h3>